Prerna2599/Business-Dashboard/README.md

 Management Dashboard showing detailed insights of a bike business
 ![Screenshot 2023-07-25 at 1 01 23 PM](https://github.com/Prerna2599/Business-Dashboard/assets/140485929/10bec901-8521-43c2-8a54-ea1fdbc67114)

-This project demonstrates the entire workflow used in analyzing the bike business:
+This project demonstrates the entire workflow used in analyzing a business:
 a) Data extraction using Microsoft SQL from multiple tables
 b) Data aggregation and analysis using Excel
 c) Data visualization using Excel and Tableau